MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/design-principles.md

 - Organizations are primarily responsible for managing and operating Virtual Desktop workloads.
 - Microsoft manages the control plane that supports a Virtual Desktop workload.

 We strongly recommended that you regularly assess your services and technologies to help ensure that your security posture adapts to evolving threat landscapes.
-When you collaborate with vendors to implement suitable security measures, it's essential to establish a clear understanding of the shared responsibility model.
+When you collaborate with vendors to implement suitable security measures, it's essential to establish a clear understanding of the shared-responsibility model.

 You can use several methods to help secure your virtual desktop environment: